Larger vessels and the hover craft are booked through the crew of R/V Augusta (fleet manager Göran Lundberg or research technician Jostein Solbakken).

 Rowing boats can be used without charge by courses and those working and staying at TZS.
 Rowing boats must, however, be booked beforehand either through the online booking system if you have a valid boat permit or through the TZS office.

 R/V Augusta is a 18.5 m long catamaran, built in 2019 by Kewatec AluBoat (Kokkola, Finland) with a cruising speed of 18 knots.
 The vessel has a wet laboratory with fume hood cabinet, a climate chamber for sample incubation and a fridge and freezer for sample storage.
 The vessel has a dry lab with a large screen for presentations and own Wi-Fi net and monitor systems for basic environmental data.
 The vessel carries standard sampling equipment such as water samplers, plankton nets, sediment corers and grabs, dredges and trawls, and handheld probes (CTD, oxygen).
 It has capability for small-scale moorings and deployments up to 1000 kg: Fassi-type crane on aft deck with capacity of 1000 kg with 60m wire and 500 kg with 200m wire.
 Fassi-type crane on fore deck with capacity of 300 kg and 150 m wire.
 Capstan and rope lock for buoy anchor handling and a smaller boom for handheld samplers.
 On the deck it is possible to install custom made sieving table for handling samples during the cruise.
 The crew consists of a captain and a chief engineer.
+Maximum number of persons onboard is 30 excluding the crew.

 J.A.
 Palmén (JAP) is a Kulkuri 34 type, 10.3 m long vessel with large open deck area for working, warm cabin and a toilet onboard.
 The large deck makes sampling from the boat easy and convenient.
 JAP can carry up to 12 passengers and it has a cruising speed of 17.5 knots.